dariasmyr/dariasmyr/README.md

 - <strong>Responsibilities:</strong>

-Developing APIs using Node.js, TypeScript, NestJS, Prisma, and PostgreSQL.
+-- Developing APIs using Node.js, TypeScript, NestJS, Prisma, and PostgreSQL.

-Documenting APIs using Swagger.
+-- Documenting APIs using Swagger.

-Creating project infrastructure, configured Jest, DB schema, and logger.
+-- Creating project infrastructure, configured Jest, DB schema, and logger.

-Refactoring code, improved logger, and fixed bugs.
+-- Refactoring code, improved logger, and fixed bugs.

-Adding new functionality such as dynamic routes in API response, day number in year, sun position calculation, and more.
+-- Adding new functionality such as dynamic routes in API response, day number in year, sun position calculation, and more.

-Developing  Solar API with features such as return time by IP, time formatting service, and /time query API.
+-- Developing  Solar API with features such as return time by IP, time formatting service, and /time query API.

-Creating a database schema, added the ability to add owners for devices, grouping devices, recording activity, and more.
+-- Creating a database schema, added the ability to add owners for devices, grouping devices, recording activity, and more.

-Developing a module for updates and caching mechanisms to improve performance.
+-- Developing a module for updates and caching mechanisms to improve performance.

-Working with tariffs and currency within the project.
+-- Working with tariffs and currency within the project.

 - <strong>Stack:</strong>

-Node.js

-TypeScript

-NestJS

-Prisma

-PostgreSQL

-Swagger
+Node.js, TypeScript, NestJS, Prisma, PostgreSQL, Swagger

 ## Data Analyst